Coloring Square-free Berge Graphs: Odd prisms

-Suppose, up to symmetry, that $m$ does not satisfy the property of being complete to at least two of $B_1, B_2, B_3$.
-So we may assume that $m$ is not complete to $B_1$, not complete to $B_2$, and (up to reversing $B_2$ and $B_3$), that $m$ has a neighbor in $B_3$.
-Let $b_2\in B_2$ be a non-neighbor of $m$, and $b_3\in B_3$ a neighbor of $m$.
+In view of (\ref{mabstar}) we may assume that $m$ does not satisfy the property of being complete to at least two of $B_1, B_2, B_3$ (for otherwise the first outcome of the theorem holds).
+So we may assume that $m$ is not complete to $B_1$, not complete to $B_2$, and (possibly exchanging the roles of $B_2$ and $B_3$), that $m$ has a neighbor in $B_3$.
+Let $b_2\in B_2$ be a non-neighbor of $m$ and $b_3\in B_3$ be a neighbor of~$m$.